Mycheaux/DB-conv/docs/readme.md

 batch_size: A bigger batch size helps, but on GPU it might be limited by VRAM.

-## Run App:
+## Run Training and Inference:
-In the terminal, within activated environment where all necessary libraries (yalm, numpy, scipy, pandas, pytorch, lightning, wandb ) are installed, run the following
+**For training follwed by inference**, in the terminal, within activated environment where all necessary libraries (yalm, numpy, scipy, pandas, pytorch, lightning, wandb ) are installed, run the following
 `python3 main.py`

+**For inference alone**, after you have alteast once run the training or have preexisting model checkpoints, run the follwing `python3 inference.py`

 It will ask for a wandb API, paste your api, and hit enter.